davidgundry/MathsForCS/_course/revision/maths-to-code.md

 This lecture will be delivered live, so there are not any videos to watch.

-The slides for this lecture will be available soon.
+The slides for this lecture are be [available here](/assets/maths-to-code.pdf)

 During this week's practical, we will be working on the challenges found [here](../qgen)